When is my mot test due?

 One of our trained MOT testers will do the rest and put you on the road towards that all-important MOT certificate that proves your safety and keeps your car legal on the road.

 What does an MOT test for?

-The purpose of an Annual MOT is to check the safety, roadworthiness and exhaust emissions of the vehicles on UK roads.
-It was designed to help prevent you driving a car which has a potentially dangerous fault.
+The purpose of an Annual MOT is to check the safety, roadworthiness and exhaust emissions of vehicles on UK roads.
+It was designed to help prevent you from driving a car which has a potentially dangerous fault.

 The MOT test includes a range of checks on various parts of your car to make sure they meet the minimum standards laid out by the Driving and Vehicle Standards Authority.
 These include checking the Vehicle Identification Number (VIN) is present and legible and a check that your registration plate (number plate) is secure, legible, and in the correct format.

 The MOT test also includes checks on:

 - Steering and suspension

 The bad news is that you won’t be able to drive your car until it has passed its MOT test.
 The good news is that an MOT garage with the First Stop name above the door will fix any faults and communicate any required work with you every step of the way.
 Once faults are fixed by our MOT testers, the car can go in for another MOT test – and in most cases pass thereafter!

 It is worth remembering that cars can fail their MOT tests for one or two reasons which are entirely preventable.
 Things like damaged number plates, failed light bulbs, windscreen obstructions, worn wiper blades or failed light bulbs.